IgorVaryvoda/sirv-streamlit/README.md

 7. Click the Convert button and wait for the process to complete.

 8. Once conversion is finished, a download link will be provided, and the conversion will be added to your history.

+## Browser-Based Credential Storage

+The app uses browser localStorage to securely store your Sirv API credentials:

+- Credentials are stored only in your browser, not on the server
+- Each user has their own separate credentials
+- Credentials persist between sessions until cleared
+- You can clear your saved credentials at any time using the "Clear Saved Credentials" button

 ## Troubleshooting